 Cap it with a lid (use parchment paper in between if you are using a metal lid) and turn it over for 30 minutes or so to coat all of the elderberries with honey.

-Then turn upright and loosen the lid a bit to let fermentation gases escape.
-Let it ferment in an out of the way spot and in 2-3 days you should start to notice some bubbles forming.
+Then, turn upright and loosen the lid to let fermentation gases escape.
+Let it ferment in an out-of-the-way spot, and in 2-3 days, you should start to notice some bubbles forming.

 It helps to tighten the lid and turn the jar for the first few days, just remember to re-loosen the lid afterward.